 Talbott Lumber (Stone), Disney's Hotel, Starr Funeral Home (brick)

 Talbott Lumber Co.
 Replaced a 4 story hotel annex by Disney.
 In 1894 Talbott and Clark.
 Now: The Phoenix restaurant with their brewery building across the alley.
-They went through the 2016 and 2018 floods, but moved in 2020.
+The Phoenix went through the 2016 and 2018 floods on lower Main, but moved in 2020.
 HABS HERE.
 8329 Main 1920.

-Through the alley is a Stormwater Staircase.
+Through the alley, which has a painted canvas on the Phoenix wall and overheat lights, is a Stormwater Staircase.
 2017.
 Stairs but also area to disperse flood waters HERE

 8398 Court Ave Mrs. Disney's office for her hotel mentioned in the post HERE.
 Now: Sunflower Trading Co.

 8374 Main St. Jonathan Ellicott building c1839.
 John Day had home and store, then Dr. Owings, after losing most of family and their home in 1868 flood (eventually I'll put up that post).
-NOW: Dr Boman, dentist.
+NOW: empty.
 Marker HERE

 Firehouse.
 Third firehouse 1938-1997.
 8390 Main St. "the lantern on the roof is a close copy of the lantern on Doughoregan Manor."
 [HABS report HERE].
+More pictures in Firehouses (4) blog post HERE.
 Now: Wine Bin with it's own adjacent parking lot.
+Also ax throwing and glow splatter paint room.

 Firehouse since 1998 - Ellicott City Volunteer Fire Department 4150 Montgomery Road (by Rt 29 exit and Old Columbia Rd into Main St. EC).
 Large model train display for Christmas every year.